mendix/docs/content/en/docs/appstore/general/app-store-overview.md

 These are the possible **Status** entries for each item:

+* **Incomplete draft** –
 * **Ready to publish** and **Ready to submit for approval** – reminders for publishing and submission
 * **Waiting approval** – the component is being [reviewed by Mendix](/appstore/general/share-app-store-content/#approval)
 * **Error(s)** – the number of errors in the draft; these need to be fixed in order for your submission to be approved
 * **Declined** – the draft was declined in the review by Mendix; you can find additional information in the email you are sent

-On this page, click **Actions** for a component to access the following options:
+On this page, click the ellipsis (**...**) button  for a component to access the following options:

 * **Edit Draft** – click this to go to the component's draft page, where you can continue editing the component details
-* **Submit draft** – if your component is ready to be submitted and has no errors, you can proceed with the submission for review
+* **Submit Draft** – if your component is ready to be submitted and has no errors, you can proceed with the submission for review
-* **Withdraw** – click this to withdraw content from the review process after you have submitted it for approval, which will return the content to the draft state
+* **Withdraw Draft** – click this to withdraw content from the review process after you have submitted it for approval, which will return the content to the draft state
 * **Delete** – click this to delete the draft

-{{< figure src="/attachments/appstore/general/app-store-overview/my-draft-menu-options.png" >}}

 ### 4.2 My Content {#my-content}